Sound Fountain

 Concert Hall existed already in the 78 RPM shellac era.

 According to The Gramophone Shop Encyclopedia of Recorded Music (New York, 1948), the label did not make recordings with Walter Goehr or the Pascal String Quartet in the early years.
-Goehr then recorded for Victor and Parlophone, the Pascal String Quartet for Odeon and Lumen.
+Goehr then recorded for Victor and Parlophone (Columbia in USA), the Pascal String Quartet for Odeon and Lumen.
 The Winterthur Municipal Orchestra could be found on His Master's Voice, and the Zurich Tonhalle Orchestra was on Decca.
 Violinist Ricardo Odnoposof appeared on Columbia and on Victor.
 Pianist Robert Goldsand recorded for English Decca as did pianist Noel Mewton-Wood.
 On Decca K 1038/40 Mewton-Wood plays Carl Maria von Weber's Sonata No. 1 and Chopin's Tarantella.
 On Decca K 959 he accompanies violinist Ida Haendel in Beethoven's Sonata for Piano and Violin No. 8 (Op.
-30 No. 3).
+30, No. 3).

 First Editions